 - Best for Google Homes: Chromecast with Google TV - 4K

 - Best from Apple: Apple TV 4K 64GB - Black

 - Best Roku Streaming Stick: Roku Premiere | HD/4K/HDR Streaming Media Player

 - Best for business: Airtame

 Best Overall: NVIDIA Shield TV (2019)

-NVIDIA has been owning the Android TV streaming box segment for years with the same NVIDIA Shield TV hardware.
-In 2019, it finally gave us a new look with an upgraded processor that delivers all the features required to keep pace with newer competition in the streaming space.
+NVIDIA has owned the Android TV streaming box segment for years with the same NVIDIA Shield TV hardware.
+In 2019, it finally gave us a new look with an upgraded processor that delivers all the features required to keep pace with the newer competition in the streaming space.

 The new Shield TV is a tube-shaped device that's designed to hide behind your TV — just like a Chromecast does — while delivering the best that Android TV has to offer.
 That means you get the best of Google's apps and services developed specifically for TV from the Google Play Store, along with NVIDIA's own services aimed at gamers.

-But some compromises had to be made to scale down the size of the Shield TV, most notable in the internal storage department.
+But some compromises had to be made to scale down the Shield TV size, most notable in the internal storage department.
 With only 8GB of internal storage, you're going to want to make use of that microSD slot if you plan to sideload your own media or download games from the Play Store.
-We've rounded up the best options for the Shield TV from a modest 32GB card up to a whopping 512GB.
+We've rounded up the best SD cards for the Shield TV from a modest 32GB card up to a whopping 512GB.